The Treatise On Ten Doubts About Pure Land

 The Sixth Doubt: Doubt Of Non-Retrogression Upon Birth There

-Question: If bound ordinary beings attain birth in that [Western Pure] Land [of Amitā(bha) Buddha (Amituofo)], with evil views, the three poisons94 et cetera constantly arising, how can they, having attained birth in that [Pure] Land, immediately attain non-retrogression, and transcend the three spheres?
+Question: If completely bound ordinary beings attain birth in that [Western Pure] Land [of Amitā(bha) Buddha (Amituofo)], with evil views, the three poisons94 et cetera constantly arising, how can they, having attained birth in that [Pure] Land, immediately attain non-retrogression, and transcend the three realms?

 Answer: Having attained birth in that [Pure] Land [of Amitā(bha) Buddha (Amituofo)] , there are five causes and conditions for non-retrogression.
 What are the five?